 Fortunately, there are practical legal answers to these concerns.
 For starters, there is no legal requirement to make such payments unless the court has ordered them.
 It is possible for both parties to make their own arrangements and agree on a certain amount of child support, but only the court’s decision is legally binding and mandatory.

 On the other hand, it’s a parents obligation to support their own child.
 If both parties cannot come to their own conclusion on paying child support after filing for divorce, the decision may go to the courts on a temporary or permanent basis.
-Generally, the result of the court order depends on what is best for the child, how many children there are, and how much in income either party makes.
+Generally, the result of the court order depends on what is for the child, how many children there are, and how much in income either party makes.

 Temporary child support ensures your children will receive the care that they need until divorce papers can be filed and a permanent solution can be sought.
-This is not just in your children’s best interests, but it allows both parents to fulfill their obligation to provide for their children.
+This is not just in your children’s interests, but it allows both parents to fulfill their obligation to provide for their children.